Link Budget Analysis for Reconfigurable Smart Surfaces in Aerial Platforms: Introduction

-On the other hand, reconfigurable smart surfaces (RSS) were recently introduced as an energy efficient enabling technology for next generation wireless networks \cite{di2019smart}.
-An RSS is a thin and lightweight metasurface integrated with passive electronic components or switches to provide a unique and controlled manipulation of the wireless signals.
+On the other hand, reconfigurable smart surfaces (RSS) have recently been introduced as an energy-efficient enabling technology for next-generation wireless networks \cite{di2019smart}.\footnote{\textcolor{black}{RSS are referred to in the literature by other names, such as software-controlled metasurfaces} \cite{liaskos2018new}, reconfigurable intelligent surfaces (RIS) \cite{Basar2019}, intelligent reflecting surfaces (IRS) \cite{Wu2019} \textcolor{black}{and} smart reflect-arrays \cite{Tan2018}.} An RSS is a thin, lightweight metasurface integrated with passive electronic components or switches to provide unique and controlled manipulation of the wireless signals.
 It can alter the amplitude of the impinging signal, adjust its phase, and direct it to a target in a nearly passive way \cite{liaskos2018new,Basar2019}.
-RSS is typically termed by various equivalent names such as software-controlled metasurfaces \cite{liaskos2018new}, reconfigurable intelligent surfaces (RIS) \cite{Basar2019}, intelligent reflecting surface (IRS) \cite{Wu2019} or smart reflect-arrays \cite{Tan2018}.
-The deployment and utilization of RSS in terrestrial networks has been extensively studied, and several research works and prototypes, as well as industrial experiments, demonstrated the potential of this technology, which were summarized in \cite{wu2020intelligent, gong2020toward}.
+The deployment and utilization of RSS in terrestrial networks has been extensively studied, and several research works, prototypes, \textcolor{black}{and} industrial experiments, summarized in \cite{wu2020intelligent, gong2020toward}, demonstrated the potential of this technology.